euhmeuh/all-we-need-is-if/README.md

 ## Walk up through git history

-If you want to generate lots of KPI, you can study the evolution of the number of "if" in your code since the beggining of times by walking through your repository's history!
+If you want to generate lots of KPI, you can study the evolution of the number of "if" in your code since the beginning of times by walking through your repository's history!

 ```
 ~/git/my-repo$ vi walk-up-history.sh # you want to change global variables in this file